Artak-bite/script/README.md

 ## ADD jobs to cron

-    use crontab -e and chose wich editor do you want to edit and copy this
+use "crontab -e" comand and chose wich editor do you want to edit and copy this

      ┌───────────── minute (0 - 59)
      │     ┌───────────── hour (0 - 23)